pmaji/practical-python-data-viz-guide/README.md

 ## Outline of Materials

-Below you'll find a brief outline of the content contained in the four sections of this seminar.
+Below you'll find a brief outline of the content contained in the four sections of this seminar, along with notebook links, and an example visualization from each section.
 For each section there is a separate notebook of python code containing all the materials for that section.
 Each notebook will start with a few setup steps--package imports and data prep mostly--that are almost identical between the notebooks, directly after which comes the content for each section.
 For information about the data used in these materials, check out the `data_prep_nb.ipynb` notebook, the easy-to-view version of which is [hosted here](https://nbviewer.jupyter.org/github/pmaji/practical-python-data-viz-guide/blob/master/notebooks/data_prep_nb.ipynb).

-### Why We Visualize
+### Section 1: Why We Visualize

 [Here is the link](https://nbviewer.jupyter.org/github/pmaji/practical-python-data-viz-guide/blob/master/notebooks/part_1_main_nb.ipynb) to the easy-to-view notebook for this section of material.
 <br>